flux-iac/tofu-controller/docs/adr/0003-workspace-blob-caching.md

 ## Consequence

 1. With the implementation of this architecture:
-   * The reliability of the Terraform resource deletion process will improved for the single resource deletion scenario.
+   * The reliability of the Terraform resource deletion process will improved for the single object deletion scenario.
    * Security measures will ensure the safety of the stored BLOBs, minimizing potential threats.
 2. Using the default pod local volume might limit storage capabilities and risk data loss upon controller restart.
 This warrants the need for considering persistent volumes in future versions.
 3. Encryption and security measures will demand regular maintenance and monitoring, especially concerning key rotations and integrity checks.